 Germany, as well as a number of other western, central and northern EU members, cited the migrant crisis as the primary existential threat to the EU, and argued that ending the war in Syria should be the continent’s main priority.

-The common thread was Russia.
-Niinisto perhaps said it best: “Russia is there — from Syria to the Arctic.
-Always.”
+The common thread tying all of these concerns together was Russia. — at Munich this year, an astonishing number of lines of thought lead back to Moscow.
+Finnish President Niinisto perhaps said it best: "Russia is there — from Syria to the Arctic.
+Always."

 The Russian Connection

 Backed into a corner by sanctions and diplomatic isolation, Moscow appeared to launch a full-court press while in Munich.
 During his speech, Prime Minister Dmitry Medvedev delivered a dire warning: You need us to fight terrorism and end the war in Syria, so lift the sanctions.